 LIBOR.
-If a class of certificates accrues interest based on LIBOR, we will calculate LIBOR on each index determination date using the ICE Method.
-Under the ICE Method, LIBOR is calculated on each index determination date based on the rate, expressed as a percentage per annum, designated by the Intercontinental Exchange Benchmark Administration for U.S. dollar deposits ("ICE LIBOR") for a stated period (e.g., one-month, three-month, etc.).
-We make no representations as to the continued availability of the index or the date on which any particular index is published or made publicly available.
-If the index is no longer posted through electronic transmission, is no longer available or, in our determination, is no longer widely accepted or has been replaced as the index for similar financial instruments (regardless of whether the index continues to be posted electronically or available), we will choose a new index taking into account general comparability to the previous index and other factors.
+If a class of certificates accrues interest based on LIBOR, we will calculate LIBOR at 11:00 a.m.
+(London time) on each index determination date using the ICE Method.
+Under the ICE Method, LIBOR is calculated on each index determination date based on the rate, expressed as a percentage per annum, designated by the Intercontinental Exchange Benchmark Administration for U.S. dollar deposits for a stated period (e.g., one-month, three-month, etc.).

-No prediction can be made as to future levels of the LIBOR index or as to the timing of any changes in the index calculation or methodology, each of which will directly affect the yields of the certificates.
 For purposes of calculating LIBOR, unless otherwise stated in the related prospectus supplement, the term "business day" means a day on which banks are open for dealing in foreign currency and exchange in London and New York City.
 Our calculation of the rate of interest of each LIBOR-based class on each index determination date will be final and binding, absent manifest error.